sonic-net/SONiC/doc/mgmt_netconf/hld_NETCONF-NTT.md

 Below diagram describes components related to the NETCONF server feature.

+> Note: changes to REST Server, TransLib are required when supporting new models and not directly related to the NETCONF feature it self.

 Details of Build time and Run time data flow will be explained in the following sub-sections.

 <!-- omit in toc -->